Vanals/setup-test-framework-react/README.md

 # setup-test-framework-react

-This project is to practise  and setting up Mocha, Chai and Sinon. </br>
+This project is to practise  and set up Mocha, Chai and Sinon. </br>
 Javascript frameworks used to test react components.

 ## How to use